Texas rabbi says he, 2 hostages escaped synagogue standoff

 “The last hour or so of the standoff, he wasn’t getting what he wanted.
 It didn’t look good.
 It didn’t sound good.
 We were terrified,” Cytron-Walker told “CBS Mornings.”

-At a service held Monday evening at a nearby Methodist church, Cytron-Walker said the amount of “well-wishes and kindness and compassion” has been been overwhelming.
+At a service held Monday evening at a nearby Methodist church, Cytron-Walker said the amount of “well-wishes and kindness and compassion” has been overwhelming from Colleyville — a city of about 26,000 people, 15 miles (23 kilometers) northeast of Fort Worth — and surrounding communities.

 “Thank you for all of the compassion, from the bottom of my heart,” Cytron-Walker said.